Online shoppers are more likely to abandon their cart if businesses require them to make an account. So how can you solve this?

 - Time: Many consumers turn to e-commerce as a time saver.
 75% of online shoppers say they want an easy checkout procedure, yet only 46% are willing to utilize online accounts that claim to simplify the purchase.
 The process of establishing an account is perceived to be too time-consuming, with nearly a quarter of shoppers saying it takes too long.
 When compared with the ease of stepping up to a cash register and swiping a card to complete an in-store purchase, the act of establishing an online account seems like a waste of time.

-- Security: With the national news seemingly covering a different instance of cyber crime almost daily, data security is a big concern for consumers.
+- Security: With the national news seemingly covering a different instance of cybercrime almost daily, data security is a big concern for consumers.
 Nearly a quarter of consumers have stated they will abort a purchase if it requires sharing too much personal information.

-- Privacy: No one likes a junked-up inbox, and many consumers will avoid sharing their personal email address with a company to avoid follow-up marketing efforts.
+- Privacy: No one likes a junked-up inbox, and many consumers will avoid sharing their personal email addresses with a company to avoid follow-up marketing efforts.
 Most customers now scan subject lines and check sender names to decide whether to open emails from retailers.
 Citing how difficult it is to unsubscribe once signed up, about a third of online shoppers prefer shopping cart abandonment over an onslaught of emails.

-- Relationship: Creating an online account feels like commitment.
+- Relationship: Creating an online account feels like a commitment.
 Many shoppers avoid signing up for an account because they don’t plan to buy from the store again, so it’s not worth the time and privacy concerns to provide personal information to the business.

 What You Can Do